- Solar panel efficiency can vary depending on environmental factors

 To get the best performance and lifespan out of your solar panels, you must install and handle them correctly.

-Poor placement or incorrect angling can make the panels less efficient, as it can decrease the panels’ ability to absorb sunlight.
-Faulty wiring can also lead to energy losses or even damage to the system.
+Poor placement or incorrect angling can make the panels less efficient, as it can decrease the panels’ ability to absorb sunlight, although using a solar tracker can help prevent this.

 Careless handling can also cause micro-cracks, which degrade the panels’ performance over time or even cause cells to disconnect in the worst cases.